‘Storytelling is the most prevalent technology of the human mind’

 An overwhelming sense by participants was that Cape Town – despite its best attempts at place branding – has a fragmented, contested and disjointed identity.
 Cape Town has explicitly embraced the identity of the ‘creative city’ through Creative Cape Town.
 It has also capitalised on natural beauty and environmental and cultural destination marketing has been successful to draw many tourists into the City Bowl and southern suburbs.
 Although the creative city narrative has found traction in design circles, and the city attracts numerous local, regional and international tourists, its identity does not reflect the reality of the majority of Capetonians.
 Some participants felt that the disjuncture between the outward branding of the city and the reality of urban identities present across the city is an autocratic form of neglect, masking the alienating effects of violence, crime and conflict.
 Telling stories about our individual and collectives pasts and present makes this immediately evident – the traumas, invisibilities and erasures are revealed.

 Neither the uninhibited optimism of the outward-facing marketing and the apocalyptic despair of the included/excluded divide are helpful in re-thinking what the narrative of the city is or could be.
-In order to propose an alternative way of thinking through the narrative of Cape Town, Professor Premesh Lalu, Director of the Centre for Humanities Research provided a series of metaphorical lenses.
+In order to propose an alternative way of thinking through the narrative of Cape Town, Professor Premesh Lalu, Director of the Centre for Humanities Research, at UWC provided a series of metaphorical lenses.

 Lalu started by cautioning about the overarching tendencies of political economy narratives, suggesting that this approach leads to stasis – ‘ending in pitfalls of self-pity and self-erosion’.
 These approaches can result in repeating notions of difference that may be unhelpful.
 He asks if there are other concepts of difference that do not repeat injustices of the past?
 He proposes a new concept of history encapsulated by the idea of ‘Aesthetic Education’.
 Informed by Bashir’s connection between art history and politics, Spivak’s aesthetic education and entanglements, and Stiegler’s considerations of technics and time, Aesthetic Education explores the role of learning, politically – stretching Freireian learning for liberation.